 This course will survey literature for children in grades K-5.
 Students will learn about the elements of high-quality children's literature and how to select materials and differentiate for linguistically diverse and culturally diverse young readers.
 Students will read selections representing a wide variety of genres, including fiction, nonfiction, poetry, and drama, as well as multicultural and international literature.
 Attention will be given to text structures, vocabulary acquisition, figurative language, and other literary and rhetorical devices.
-In addition, students will read about Banned Book Week and cases of censorship as they pertain to past and present works of children's literature.
+In addition, students will learn about a variety of best practices for literature response strategies including literature circles.
+Finally, students will read about Banned Book Week and cases of censorship as they pertain to past and present works of children's literature.
 Prerequisites: Admission to the Teacher Education Program.
-Offered every semester.
+Every semester.